gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 *Component Descriptor Repositories*, whereby the last entry describes the current *Component Descriptor Repository*, in which the *Component Descriptor* is stored.

+The *repositoryContexts* are usually not specified manually in the *Component Descriptor*, but are rather set automatically when a component version is uploaded to a *ComponentDescriptor Repository*.
+More details can be found [here](03-component-repository.md#uploadcomponentdescriptor).

 ## Misc

 Other fields of a *Component Descriptor* are: